 Grammarly is a Chrome extension that checks your spelling and grammar as you type.
 It’s much better than the spell checker built into Gmail and it offers great suggestions to improve your writing.

-10. KeyRocket: Master The Keyboard Shortcuts in Gmail
+10. Shortkeys: Master The Keyboard Shortcuts in Gmail

 If you want to become a Gmail power user, you need to master the keyboard shortcuts as it will save you a lot of time and streamline your email workflow.

-KeyRocket for Gmail teaches you the keyboard shortcuts in Gmail.
-It recommends keyboard shortcuts while you work with subtle notifications with shortcut suggestions that will save you time.
+Shortkeys for Gmail teaches you the keyboard shortcuts in Gmail.
+It also helps you create custom keyboard shortcuts with shortcut suggestions that will save you time.

 11. WiseStamp: A Kick-Ass Email Signature